trueos/pcbsd/src-qt5/docs/controlpanel.rst

 User Manager
 ============

-The PC-BSD® User Manager utility allows you to easily add and delete users and groups, as well as change a user's or the administrative password.
+The TrueOS® User Manager utility allows you to easily add and delete users and groups, as well as change a user's or the administrative password.
 To access this utility, go to :menuselection:`Control Panel --> User Manager` or type :command:`pc-su pc-usermanager`.
 You will need to input your password in order to access this utility.